openssl/technical-policies/policies/coding-style.md

 comment on each item, explaining its use.

-In an effort to better translate our source code into documentation that is more easily understandable to future developers, please also consider for adding Doxygen style comments to any function/data structures/macros/etc that you alter or create in the development of patches for OpenSSL.
+In an effort to better translate our source code into documentation that is more easily understandable to future developers, please also consider adding Doxygen style comments to any function/data structures/macros/etc that you alter or create in the development of patches for OpenSSL.